Extending meromorphic connections to coadmissible D-cap-modules: Extensions of meromorphic connections

-as $j$ tends to infinity.
-Hence the sequence is bounded, and replacing $r''$ by a suitable larger integer, we can assume that these terms have norm less than or equal to $1$ for each $j\geq 1$. \\ Then any $r\geq r''-r'$ has the desired property. \end{proof}
+as $j\to \infty$ for $r''=r''_1+\dots+r''_d$.
+In particular the sequence is bounded, and replacing $r''$ by a suitable larger integer, we can assume that these terms have norm less than or equal to $1$ for each $j\geq 1$. \\ Then any $r\geq r''-r'$ has the desired property. \end{proof}

 \begin{theorem} Suppose that for each $i$, all the roots of $b_i$ (in an algebraic closure of $K$) are of positive type.
 Then $\wideparen{\mathcal{D}}(U)\otimes_{D[f^{-1}]} N$ is a coadmissible $\wideparen{\mathcal{D}}(X)$-module, and the morphism $\theta: \wideparen{\mathcal{D}}(X)\otimes_{D} N\to \wideparen{\mathcal{D}}(U)\otimes_{D[f^{-1}]} N$ is an isomorphism. \end{theorem} To prove Theorem \ref{generalextn}, we establish the following terminology, similar to Lemma \ref{equivtop}.
 The module $N$ comes equipped with two different locally convex topologies.
 Firstly, the surjection $D^k\to N$ obtained from the generating set $\{m_i\}$ above induces the quotient topology, which can be seen as being induced by the semi-norms with unit balls